Showing posts with label Yacht Wreck. Show all posts

 Storm Harry Wrecks Boats and Yachts in Sicily, Malta, and Rhodes

 Storm Harry was named by AEMET on 16 January 2026.
 A weak area of low pressure meandering over the Iberian Peninsula for a few days, then emerged as a broad area of low pressure over the western Mediterranean.
-Storm Harry is reported to have reached wind speed up to seventy knots, and also created a record breaking wave of 16.6 meters on the South Ionian Sea.
-Harry caused major damage to the East part of Sicily, Maltese and some parts and islands of Greece.
-Storm Harry lasted till Friday 23rd January.
+Storm Harry is reported to have reached wind speed up to seventy knots, and also created a record breaking wave of 16.6 meters in the Channel of Sicily.
+Harry caused major damage to the East part of Sicily, Maltese and some parts and islands of Greece, and lasted till Friday 23rd January.

 Boating wise the most high amount of damage was generated to Porto Rossi, located to the North East of Catania's center.
 Dozens of boats were thrashed, as waves passed over the East wall of this usually safe marina, which is also sea locked during Winter season.
 In this photos we can see an Absolute Navetta 52, Apreamare Gozzo 35, Carnevali 42, Dalla Pieta 48 Altair, a classic Glastron cuddy cruiser, second generation Sea Ray 240 Sundancer, and a Tecnorib Pirelli 35 all on each other.
 Following the storm Porto Rossi is partially destroyed and also inaccessible as the road which leads to the marina has also been wrecked in some parts.